MikeNolan678/High-Prio-Order-Batch-Job/README.md

 Currently, the `isHighPrioContract` class is an empty class decorated with `DataContractAttribute`.
 It serves as a placeholder for any future implementation where you may need to pass specific parameters to the `process` method.
 If any future parameters are required for the `process` method, they would be added as properties to this class.

-## Note

-Please refer to the Dynamics AX documentation for more information about SysOperation framework, which is used here to implement batch service operations.